GeoBigData/gbdx-training/task_to_platform.md

 - this Docker image will contain your scripts, along with the OS, libraries and dependendcies needed for your script to execute
 - a good practice is to place scripts within a /bin directory within the directory that contains the Dockerfile
   - recommended directory structure for Dockerfile and scripts
-    - my_docker_project/bin/clip_raster.py (along with any other scripts your algorithm requires)
-    - my_docker_project/Dockerfile (this is an extensionless file containing the following code)

   ```
   FROM ubuntu:14.04